 Looking to expand your journalism toolkit, take on a new beat or receive recognition for your work?
-Check out these promising courses, fellowships and competitions with deadlines in April.
+Check out these promising courses, fellowships and competitions with deadlines in May.

 Subscribe to our weekly bulletin for tips, trends and training opportunities.